Login

 48V@250A = 12,000W = 120V@100A or 240V@50A

-A Bog Standard North American Home has 240VAC/200A Main Service Panel, some have smaller Main Service and others have larger.
+A typical North American home has a 240VAC/200A Main Service Panel; some have smaller or larger Main Services.

-Take a look at your current Power Bill.
-Look at the Daily Average in kWh and do keep in mind that it varies over the year, Mid July & December tend to be heaviest load months so you NEED to look at the Heaviest Months to know what to plan for and to size the battery bank to support that amount of energy.
+Check your current power bill.
+Look at the daily average in kWh and remember that it varies throughout the year.
+Mid-July and December tend to be the heaviest load months, so you need to consider the maximum load months to know what to plan for and to size the battery bank accordingly.

-Without knowing what your "actual" energy usage is, it's not possible to size a battery to support that nor to determine what equipment needs to be in place to deliver it.
+Without knowing your "actual" energy usage, it's not possible to size a battery to support that or determine what equipment needs to be in place to deliver it.

-Contact us to discuss your requirements of 600W Storage Battery.
+Contact us to discuss your requirements for the 600W Storage Battery.
 Our experienced sales team can help you identify the options that best suit your needs.

 Comments